rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

-# Coaching Centers Pulling Down Country's Economy?
+# Are Coaching Centers Responsible for Pulling Down Country's Economy?

 A country's growth depends on wealth creation much as activist and left liberals berate everyone who believes in it.
 Sustainable growth adds to GDP.
 Unless manufacturing industry accounts for 20% of GDP,